AI Literacy Module for Youth

 Guided Discussion Questions:

-Key Teaching Moment (1 minute):
+Key Teaching Moment:

 Notice how AI needed OUR ideas, OUR cultural knowledge, and OUR creativity to make something meaningful.
 AI amplifies human creativity - it doesn't replace it.